 Current.
 Connected.
 Confident.
 To return to work.

 ReBoot offers 1 Week Immersion and 8 Week/once a week Career Accelerator sessions in Silicon Valley, Seattle, and Los Angeles with lecture/demos, hands-on technical training, workshopping and one-on-ones with subject experts, accountability partnerships, and a community focus.
-Our Club ReBoot membership programs in Silicon Valley and Seattle, and soon in Chicago, LA, Washington DC, Atlanta, and Boston offer women on-going education and professional skill development opportunities in community with engaged likeminded women.
+Our ReBoot Connect membership programs in Silicon Valley and Seattle, and soon in Chicago, LA, Washington DC, Atlanta, and Boston offer women on-going education and professional skill development opportunities in community with engaged likeminded women.